 As soon as you point your camera on the barcode, a Google results page will pop up.

-Alternatively, you can simply type in yourself the number that appears below the barcode.
+Alternatively, you can simply type in the number that appears below the barcode.
 The scanner simply copies the serial number for you, so using it in real life can save time.

 While you can use the scanning function for a picture of the box label’s barcode, sometimes pics are not high-quality enough for it to work — that’s when you’ll have to type the number in yourself in a Google search.